mariosanchez/sf3_mvp_2/README.md

 Every time you create a new review of a beer it log this event into dev/prod log.

 ## Service Layer
-We will try to isolate symfony from the business logic uncoupling it from the framework.
+We will try to isolate Symfony from the business logic uncoupling it from the framework.

-Let's imagine that BeerScore is now a promisin long term application with lots of investment and it needs to be very maintainable and very testable application as well as needs to be prepared for high changeability.
+Let's imagine that BeerScore is now a promising long term application with lots of investment and it needs to be very maintainable and very testable application as well as needs to be prepared for high changeability.